 The Impact of Divorce on Estate & Inheritance Planning

-Revisiting and revising estate planning documents, including wills and powers of attorney, is a critical step once divorce is initiated.
-These updates prevent unintended asset distribution and align your estate with current intentions.
+Divorce should change your estate and inheritance plans.
+Revisiting and revising estate planning documents, including wills and powers of attorney, is a critical step once a divorce is initiated.
+These updates can prevent unintended asset distributions and align your estate with current intentions.

 Considering Tax Implications in Asset Division

-Working with a tax advisor familiar with divorce-related issues ensures informed decision-making.
-At Carrie Warner Attorney at Law, our approach integrates financial strategies that aim to align with minimizing tax exposures.
+In such cases, it is important to work with a proper tax advisor to ensure informed decisions can be made.
+At Warner Law, our approach integrates financial strategies that aim to align with minimizing liabilities.

 How High Net-Worth Divorce Differs in Columbia, SC